reuk/wayverb/docs_source/conclusion.md

 specialist training.
 Additionally, all code is open-source, allowing collaboration and contribution from interested third-parties.
-While the accuracy and efficiency goals were not conclusively met, it is clear that the finished project is sufficiently accessible.
+While the accuracy and efficiency goals were not conclusively met, it is clear that the finished project meets the accessibility goal specified in the project aims.

 Most importantly, the Wayverb project demonstrates that the hybrid modelling approach is viable in consumer software.